clarete/hackernews.el/README.md

-# Simple hackernews emacs client
+# Simple Hacker News Emacs Client

-It's simple because it doesn't actually interact with hackernews.
-It uses an http [api](https://hacker-news.firebaseio.com/v0) to get the data.
+It's simple because it doesn't actually interact with Hacker News.
+It uses a HTTP [API](https://hacker-news.firebaseio.com/v0) to get the data.

 ## Navigation

-This version is able to list posts present in the main page, as well as their points and comment count.
+This version is able to list posts present in the main page, as well as their point and comment counts.
 You can also click (or `RET`) in the post titles to open them in a browser.

 Or you can press 't' to open the article in text only mode in emacs itself.